British Airways 747 First Class London to San Francisco Review

 Sleeping

-In the sleeping position, the seat converted into a completely flat bed.
-The crew prepared this for us by putting a padded cover/topper on the seat and a luxurious cotton duvet over the top.
+In bed mode, the seat converted into a completely flat bed, which the crew made it up for us with a padded topper over the seat and a lovely cotton duvet on top.

-Because the nose is a very quiet place to be sat on the 747, we both had a lovely and peaceful rest.
-We experienced no engine noise or vibration.
-The cabin temperature did seem to fluctuate a fair bit, getting very stuffy at one point, then cooling to be quite chilly for an hour before landing.
-We’ve remarked that newer aircraft have far better climate control and air quality.
-Our trip on this old 747 reinforced that.
+The nose of the 747 is a very quiet place to sit, so we both managed a lovely, peaceful rest.
+We didn’t notice any engine noise or vibration.
+The cabin temperature did fluctuate quite a bit, getting stuffy at one point, then cooling to the point of feeling quite chilly for the final hour before landing.
+We’ve said before that newer aircraft have far better climate control and air quality, and this trip on the old 747 rather proved the point.

 What is the best seat on British Airways 747 First Class?